2025 Uvira offensive: International

 The offensive prompted international diplomatic reactions.
-On February 18, Foreign Office of the United Kingdom summoned Rwanda's ambassador in London.
+On 18 February, Foreign Office of the United Kingdom summoned Rwanda's ambassador in London.
 The office issued a statement condemning the territorial gains as violations of Congolese sovereignty and demanding the withdrawal of Rwandan Defence Force personnel from Congolese territory.
 On the same day, the United Nations' High Commissioner for Human Rights Volker Türk accused M23 of summarily killing children, attacking hospitals, and raiding and warehouses containing humanitarian aid.
 UN Secretary-General António Guterres urged against further regional escalation.

 The African Union expressed concern about potential "balkanization" of the DRC, and called for M23's immediate withdrawal.
 France's Foreign Ministry demanded the withdrawal of both M23 and Rwandan forces, threatening additional multilateral sanctions against both parties.

+On 6 December 2025, the Congolese military spokesman accused the RDF of increasing artillery strikes in South Kivu, and described it as Rwanda sabotaging the recently-signed Washington Accords.
+Rwandan Foreign Minister Olivier Nduhungirehe denied the allegation and called it "ridiculous" on 7 December.
+On 8 December, the foreign ministry of Burundi accused Rwanda of having 8,000 troops in South Kivu.
+Tshisekedi also accused Rwanda of violating the peace agreement, which was denied by Nduhungirehe.
+On 9 December, the United States and the European Union issued a joint statement which "urges the M23 and the Rwanda Defense Force (RDF) to immediately halt their offensive operations in eastern DRC, in particular in South Kivu, and calls on the RDF to withdraw from eastern DRC."
+The statement called on M23 to abide by the commitments made in the July 2025 declaration of principles.
+The US and EU also expressed concern for civilians.